The cost of a tummy tuck surgery depends on the technique, the type of anesthesia, and the location.

 Liposuction is very effective at contouring your body by removing stubborn fat by sucking it away.
 This procedure is often demanded as it draws more fat than a tummy tuck.

-If this is the only treatment you are having, it could cost as little as $3,500, but often if you combine it with a tummy tuck surgery, you can land up saving money on both.
-Prices change due to factors like how many areas are being worked on and your plastic surgeon’s technique.
+If this is the only treatment you are having, it could cost as little as $3,500, but often if you combine it with a tummy tuck surgery, you can save money on both.
+Prices change due to how many areas are being worked on and your plastic surgeon’s technique.

-Back in the day, liposuction was only used for more significant parts of your body like your belly, sides, behind, and chest, but thanks to modern technology, it can be used in most parts of your body like thighs, underarms, knees, chin, and neck.
+Back in the day, liposuction was only used for more significant parts of your body like your belly, sides, behind, and chest, but thanks to modern technology, it can be used in most body parts like thighs, underarms, knees, chin, and neck.

 - Medical Insurance

-Many people assume their health insurance won’t cover their tummy tuck surgery as it’s seen as a cosmetic treatment.
+Many assume their health insurance won’t cover their tummy tuck surgery as it is a cosmetic treatment.
 While this might be true, there are cases where the procedure is covered, so it’s always essential to check first.

 There is a chance that your plan will pay for the entire thing, or you might only have to cover your co-pay and prescribed medication.